Locally stationary spatio-temporal interpolation of Argo profiling float data: Introduction

 \section{Introduction}

-Subsurface open ocean has traditionally been one of the least studied places on Earth, due to a lack of observational data at fine enough spatial and temporal resolutions.
-That changed dramatically roughly a decade ago with the introduction of the Argo array of profiling floats.
+The subsurface open ocean has historically been one of the least studied places on Earth, due to a lack of observational data at fine enough spatial and temporal resolutions.
+That changed dramatically soon after the turn of the century with the introduction of the Argo array of profiling floats.
 Argo is a collection of nearly 4,000 autonomous floats that measure temperature and salinity in the upper 2,000 m of the ocean.
 The array's nearly uniform $3^\circ \times 3^\circ \times 10$~days sampling of the global ocean has enabled oceanographers to study the subsurface ocean at unprecedented accuracy and scale.
-Argo data have been used, for example, to quantify global changes in the ocean heat content~\cite{Roemmich2015}, to study ocean circulation \cite{Gray2014}, mesoscale eddies \cite{Zhang2014}, internal waves \cite{Hennon2014} and tropical cyclones \cite{Cheng2015} and to improve climate model predictions \cite{Chang2013}.
+Argo data have been used, for example, to quantify global changes in ocean heat content~\cite{Roemmich2015}, to study ocean circulation \cite{Gray2014}, mesoscale eddies \cite{Zhang2014}, internal waves \cite{Hennon2014} and tropical cyclones~\cite{Cheng2015} and to improve climate model predictions \cite{Chang2013}.
 Argo has now become the primary source of subsurface temperature and salinity data for these and hundreds of other studies of ocean climate and dynamics.

 A significant portion of scientific results from Argo rely on spatially and temporally interpolated temperature and salinity maps, such as those in \cite{Roemmich2009,Schmidtko2013,Good2013}.
-These data products transform the irregularly located Argo observations into a fine regular grid which facilitates further scientific analysis.
-In a sense, the goal is to ``fill in the gaps'' between the in-situ Argo observations, such as those shown in Figure~\ref{fig:interpolatedTemp300}, and to turn them into a continuously interpolated field in both space and time.
+These data products transform the irregularly located Argo observations onto a fine regular grid which facilitates further scientific analysis.
+In a sense, the goal is to ``fill in the gaps'' between the \textit{in~situ} Argo observations, such as those shown in Figure~\ref{fig:interpolatedTemp300}, and to turn them into a continuously interpolated field in both space and time.
 To achieve this, a number of statistical modeling assumptions need to be made and the resulting interpolated maps, along with their uncertainties, may be sensitive to these choices.
 Given the unique nature of Argo data and the scientists' reliance on the gridded maps, it is of utmost importance to produce the interpolations using the most appropriate statistical techniques and to rigorously understand their performance and limitations.